 In the midst of the ’04-’06 championship run, the Leopards made the first three postseason appearances in school history, laying claim to the Patriot League’s automatic NCAA bid in 2004 and 2006, while earning the program’s first at-large berth in 2005.

-Tavani has been a part of six Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last three championships as head coach.
+Tavani has been a part of seven Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last four championships as head coach.

 Tavani became Lafayette’s 27th head coach on Dec.
 11, 1999 after having served as the Leopards’ running backs coach for 13 seasons.
 His charge upon taking the job was to restore the Lafayette program to glory.